 Joint Cartilage Within Your Knee

 The joint cartilage or the articular cartilage is the source of pain in the knee.
-Knee joint cartilage is a firm but somewhat rubbery tissue that covers the ends of knee bones as well as the bottom surface of the kneecap (patella).
+Knee joint cartilage is a firm but somewhat rubbery tissue covering the ends of knee bones and the bottom surface of the kneecap (patella).
 Together with the menisci, they provide shock absorbance.
 Effective knee therapy must consider the cartilaginous health of the knee joint.
 Abnormal weight-bearing and injuries lead to degenerative changes in the cartilage and eventual pain.
 Accurate diagnosis and targeted treatments of the knee cartilage are essential parts of effective knee pain treatment.